hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

 ![image](https://user-images.githubusercontent.com/72959956/120460678-ea343700-c3cb-11eb-9aef-8afc9252d471.png)

 Different kernels are already installed for you.
 No matter which languages you are using, there will be one that suits your ML project.
-Notice that PySpark kernel is used for Spark with Livy and Spark Operator.
-To run a simple Spark job, just use the Python3 kernel and import the PySpark module manually.
+There are two kernels which are Python related, i.e. Python3 and PySpark kernel.
+Python3 kernel is the kernel for you to run single node workloads while PySpark kernel, connected with Spark Operator and Livy, is the kernel for you to run distributed workloads.
+In this post, I am running a simple Spark job.
+So I will pick the Python3 kernel and import the PySpark module in the runtime.

 ![image](https://user-images.githubusercontent.com/72959956/120460537-cc66d200-c3cb-11eb-8410-3b7ec95051d5.png)